jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 ## Would I recommend mastic gum to define your jawline?

 For what it does, I’d definitely recommend mastic gum.
 But if you’re looking for a sugary treat to chop on when you’re bored, this ain't it.
 A single tin can last you months when used regularly and is fresh for years.
 Mastic gum is my go-to now for face-building.
 And Greco Gum is my go-to brand.

+Chewing mastic gum can help define and tone the jawline over time.
+As you regularly work the jaw muscles by chewing, they strengthen and become more firm.
+This can lead to a more chiseled, angular jawline appearance.
+However, genetics and individual variation affect results.

+For best effects, combine mastic gum chewing with proper tongue posture techniques like mewing.
+Setting reminders, following a plan, and using an app like Mewing.coach helps build the routine.
+While mastic gum alone may not create drastic changes, chewing it regularly tones the jaw muscles and refines the area when combined with other practices.

+Be patient, as enhancing the jawline requires consistency over an extended period.
+But the natural approach of chewing mastic gum offers a safe, accessible way to enhance the lower facial region.

 If you’d like to give it a try, use my link for Greco Gum [here](https://grecogum.com/edlatimore/).
 (I get a small % cut of each sale made through the link, which helps pay my bills)&nbsp;